 The business case for solar makes sense - with multiple options for financing a system, the savings from electric utility bills provide payback over the course of the systems lifespan.
-Outreach and implementation should focus on small businesses and underserved areas of the community in addition to large building owners.
+Outreach and implementation should focus on small businesses and marginalized community areas in addition to large building owners.

-The City currently has multiple rooftop solar systems installed, with an additional 75 MW of ground mount systems under contract for development.
+The City currently has multiple rooftop solar systems installed, with additional ground mount systems under contract for development.